C-K-Devs/Azure-Reverie/README.md

 # Azure Reverie

 ## Description
-Azure Reverie is a 2D platformer game developed for the IGDC Game Connect Kolkata.
+Azure Reverie is a 2D platformer game developed for the IGDC Game Connect Kolkata hosted by Red Apple Learning & SCOPE Gaming Community.
 The game explores themes of memory, time travel, and upside-down worlds through a poignant story of a young boy coming to terms with the concept of loss and death.

 ## Table of Contents
 - [Installation](#installation)